nuuuwan/news_lk3_data/README.md

 Expresses confidence in achieving better future for all Sri Lankans

 Mt.
-Lavinia Hotel COO Anura Dewapura asserts pride in event’s success
+Lavinia Hotel COO Anura asserts pride in event’s success

 Tourism Minister Vijitha Herath delivered a hopeful message on Saturday while attending the live performance of ‘Arrival from Sweden: The Music of ABBA’, an internationally renowned tribute band.